 Netflix is far ahead of its rivals.
 The company turned its DVD-by-mail service into the top subscription streaming destination for movies and TV shows, with a $7.99 monthly fee for unlimited use, doling out billions for rights to films and television shows.

 Amazon, the world’s biggest online retailer, ties its video subscription to the $79-a-year Prime service, which offers free shipping.
 Prime had 3 million to 5 million customers in October 2011, with a goal to reach as many as 10 million by October 2013, people familiar with the matter said in February.
-In September, it added movies from Viacom Inc. (VIAB)’s Paramount Pictures, Metro-Goldwyn-Mayer and Lions Gate Entertainment Corp.
+In September, it added movies from Viacom Inc. (VIAB)’s Paramount Pictures, Metro-Goldwyn-Mayer (MGMB) and Lions Gate Entertainment Corp.
 (LGF) in a deal with the Epix pay-TV channel.

 Verizon and Bellevue, Washington-based Coinstar Inc. (CSTR), owner of the Redbox video kiosks, plan to start their Redbox Instant service year-end.
 The venture will combine subscription streaming, video-on-demand and the sale of digital copies with access to Redbox DVD rental machines.